Tearjerker (American Dad!): Plot

-A British agent jumps out of a cable car, and the woman next to him tells her henchmen to follow him.
-After the agent kills one of them and prepares to shoot another, Agent Stan arrives to assist him.
-Stan blows up the henchmen, which creates an avalanche, causing the two agents to fall over a cliff.
-They open their parachutes, though the British agent and his parachute is crushed by Stan's falling snowmobile.

-Stan's boss, B (Bullock), assigns Stan to infiltrate a movie set produced by Tchochkie Schmear (Klaus).
-Stan travels to Tunisia to investigate one of Tchochkie's movies, Bark of the Covenant.
+Stan's boss, B (Bullock), assigns Stan to infiltrate the set for a film being produced by Tchochkie Schmear (Klaus).
+Stan investigates one of Tchochkie's movies, Bark of the Covenant.
 There, he finds Matthew McConaughey working on the set, only to find out he is a robot when Stan exposes him to milk.
-He also discovers that Schmear had been hired by Tearjerker (Roger).
-Suspicious, Stan arrives at a Monte Carlo casino, where he is introduced to Sexpun T'Come (Francine) and Tearjerker himself.
-Stan challenges Tearjerker to play a game in exchange for an invitation to an exclusive spa in the Teardrop Islands.
-Since he does not know how to play Baccarat or Craps, which are Tearjerker's expertise, Stan declares playing "highest number", in which the players name the highest number they can think of.
-Stan wins the game and leaves with an invitation to the spa.
-In the meantime, Sexpun gives Tearjerker Stan's wallet, containing his personal CIA information.
+He also discovers that Schmear was hired by Tearjerker (Roger).
+Suspicious, Stan arrives at a Monte Carlo casino, where he is introduced to Sexpun T'Come (Francine) and Tearjerker.
+Stan challenges Tearjerker to play a game in exchange for an invitation to a spa in the Teardrop Islands.
+Stan declares playing "highest number", in which the players name the highest number they can think of.
+Stan wins the game.
+Sexpun gives Tearjerker Stan's stolen wallet, containing his personal CIA information.